gnarzilla/deadmesh/README.md

 ## Overview

 **deadmesh** transforms LoRa mesh networks into practical Internet gateways.
-Built on the [proxy.deadlight](https://github.com/gnarzilla/proxy.deadlight) foundation, it adds transparent mesh networking that lets any device on a Meshtastic mesh access standard Internet protocols — HTTP/HTTPS, email, DNS, FTP — as if they had normal connectivity.
+Built on the [proxy.deadlight](https://github.com/gnarzilla/proxy.deadlight) foundation, it adds transparent mesh networking that lets any device on a Meshtastic mesh access standard Internet protocols: HTTP/HTTPS, email, DNS, FTP — as if they had normal connectivity.

 **What makes this different from other mesh solutions:**
 - Standard protocols work unchanged: browse websites, send email, use apps